 Adultery—sexual relations with anyone other than one’s mate—is at virtual epidemic levels throughout all Western nations.
 Fifty percent of all women and sixty-six percent of all men admit to periodic adultery.
 This means that, because some marriages only have one partner committing adultery, over eighty percent of marriages suffer adultery.
 Infidelity, when discovered, is devastating to a marriage.
 But even if it is never discovered, it has a direct and harmful effect on the marriage.
 Trust has been broken.
 Disloyalty has been demonstrated—and if found out, the likely result is divorce and tremendous pain to many parties—especially any children of that union.

 Incidentally, children who are products of divorce—for adultery or any reason—develop severe emotional and psychological problems, usually unrecognized by the children themselves.
 Later, after getting married, these problems surface—and often continue the cycle of divorce learned in the early years.
 It is as though children have been “wired” incorrectly by divorce.
 All children were designed by God to have a loving father and mother present in the home, not to be ping-ponged back and forth between two people who often use them as pawns, sometimes leaving them almost ruined in regard to developing their own happy marriage.
+(To learn more about this topic, read our booklet Understanding Divorce and Remarriage.)

 For decades, “girl watching” and “boy watching” have been national pastimes.
 Millions routinely lust after men and women to whom they are not married.
 Christ said, “whosoever looks on a woman to lust after her has committed adultery with her already in his heart” (Matt.
 5:28).
 Recall Hebrews 13:4: “God will judge whoremongers and adulterers.”
 Adultery and “whoring around” will bring God’s certain judgment on those rejecting His boundaries for marriage.